Zico (footballer): Kashima Antlers (1991–1994)

 In 1991, Zico interrupted his political assignment when he accepted an offer to join the Sumitomo Metals in Kashima, Ibaraki Prefecture, at the time in the second tier, to help the club secure a place in Japan's first fully professional football league that was set to officially launch in 1993 – J1 League.
 Zico played for Sumitomo in 1991–92, the last season before the old Japan Soccer League was disbanded, and finished as the second division's top scorer.
 When the new league launched, In the opening match of the J.League he scored a hat-trick in a 5–0 win over Nagoya Grampus.
 The small town club, promoted and rebranded Kashima Antlers, was not expected to compete with richer, more glamorous clubs like Yokohama Marinos and Verdy Kawasaki.
 Zico, however, helped the Antlers to win the J.League Suntory Series and a runners-up finish in its inaugural season, leading the club to cement its place among the league's elite.
-On 15 June 1994, he scored the final goal in his career in a 2–1 win over Júbilo Iwata.
+On 15 June 1994, he scored the final goal of his career in a 2–1 win over Júbilo Iwata.

 His discipline, talent and professionalism meshed very well with Japanese culture and his influence earned him the nickname サッカーの神様 (sakkā no kamisama) from Japanese football fans.
 He became a local legend in Japan for having built a contender from almost nothing and putting the city of Kashima on the map.
 A statue in his honor stands outside Kashima Soccer Stadium.